RyanMullins/Tutorial-LeafletMongoDB/README.md

 ## Step 2: Routing Requests

-Presently, the web service won't do a whole lot as it doesn't yet know what to do with requests.
+Presently, the web service won't do a whole lot as it doesn't yet know what to do with requests from the web browser.
 We can change that by adding a function to Server.js:

 <!-- Server.js | Implementing the Router function -->